mbs57/bangla-render/README.md

 # 🇧🇩 bangla-render

 ### Bengali Text Rendering for Matplotlib & Seaborn (with full OpenType shaping)

 **bangla-render** is the first open-source Python library that enables fully correct **Bengali text rendering** inside Matplotlib and Seaborn.

-Matplotlib cannot shape Bengali text — it does not use HarfBuzz and cannot handle:
+Matplotlib cannot shape Bengali text — it does not use HarfBuzz and therefore fails with:

 * Matra (ি, ী, ু, ূ, ৃ)
 * Reph (র্)
-* Juktakkhor (জ্ঞ, ক্ষ, ত্ম, ন্দ …)
+* Juktakkhor (জ্ঞ, ক্ষ, ন্দ, ত্ম, ন্ত …)
-* OpenType GSUB/GPOS shaping
+* GSUB/GPOS OpenType shaping

-So Bengali titles, axis labels, and heatmap text appear **broken**.
+So Bengali titles, axis labels, annotations, and heatmap text become **broken, disjoint, or scrambled**.

-💡 **bangla-render fixes this entirely** by using **Qt’s HarfBuzz-based text engine**, converting shaped text into RGBA images, and inserting them into Matplotlib.
+💡 **bangla-render solves this completely.**
+It uses **Qt’s HarfBuzz engine** to shape Bengali correctly, renders it into an RGBA image, and overlays it into Matplotlib using `OffsetImage`, bypassing Matplotlib’s broken text renderer entirely.

 ---

 ## ✨ Features

-### ✔ Full and correct Bengali shaping
+### ✔ Full Bengali OpenType shaping

-* Complex conjuncts: ক্ষ, দ্ধ, ন্দ, জ্ঞ, ত্ম …
 * Correct matra placement
+* Proper conjunct formation
 * Reph, rafar, vowel signs
-* Multi-line paragraphs
+* Multi-line paragraph shaping
-* UTF-8 / Unicode native (no ANSI/Bijoy hacks)
+* True Unicode (no ANSI/Bijoy hacks)

-### ✔ Easy API for Matplotlib
+### ✔ High-level Matplotlib API

 ```
 br.set_bangla_title(ax, "বাংলা শিরোনাম")